andrewhaoyu/PAGEANT/README.md

 ## Introduction

-The application allows rapid power analysis for a variety of genetic association tests by specification of a few key parameters [Derkach et al. 2017].
-Power calculations can be done at the level of single variant for simple trend test, at the level of a genes/regions for various complex aggregated tests [Neale et al. 2011, Derkach et al. 2013, Wu et al. 2011, Madsen and Browning 2009] and at the level of the whole genome for the assessment of overall yield of a study.
+The application allows rapid power and sample size analysis for a variety of genetic association tests by specification of a few key parameters [Derkach et al. 2017].
+Power and sample size calculations can be done at the level of single variant for simple trend test, at the level of a genes/regions for various complex aggregated tests [Neale et al. 2011, Derkach et al. 2013, Wu et al. 2011, Madsen and Browning 2009] and at the level of the whole genome for the assessment of overall yield of a study.
 The calculations currently uses underlying distribution of gene size and minor allele frequencies of variants observed in the in the public data for 60,000 individuals from Exome Aggregation Consortium [Lek et al. 2016]

-## Power for association test at the level of a single variant or a single gene/region
+## Power and sample size for association test at the level of a single variant or a single gene/region

 ### Essential Input Parameters